romanpauk/dingo/test/matrix/README.md

 argument-storage and conversion-category sub-matrix.
 Family-local axes do not add irrelevant dimensions to other families.

-Dependency request forms are the supported `carrier x decoration` product.
+Dependency request forms are the supported
-Carriers own the C++ type shape (`T`, `T &`, `const T *`, and smart-pointer forms); decorations wrap that shape as plain, selected, or annotated requests.
-Each decoration explicitly lists the carriers and test families for which it is supported.
+`shape x carrier x decoration` product.
+Shapes own the C++ type transformation, carriers select value or reference categories, and decorations wrap that result as plain, selected, or annotated requests.
+Each decoration explicitly lists the shape/carrier cells and test families for which it is supported.
 Constructor detection and templated invocation cases are derived from this product, while resolved types and provisioning recipes declare the same form identities.
 The shared contract rejects missing, extra, renamed, or duplicate product cells and requires every form in each applicable family.
 Family-local compatibility still applies after that selection; for example, annotated invocation excludes hybrid containers whose compile-time binding path cannot materialize the wrapper safely.

+Recursive dependency compositions are a separate shared type axis.
+Constructor detection projects each type into a one-argument constructor shape.
+Resolution and invocation cross the same type with their container, scope, and request strategy axes.
+Exact stored wrappers use the request category selected by the scope rule, while a top-level raw pointer registers its leaf and requests the pointer value.
+This keeps carrier semantics out of this axis while still exercising both exact-wrapper resolution and the supported pointer conversion.

+Shared-cyclical graphs use a dedicated compositional family.
+It crosses container implementation, registration mode, the value or `shared_ptr` representation of each node, and the dependency edge used in each direction.
+The edge catalog covers references, pointers, and all three `shared_ptr` request forms exposed by cyclical storage.
+Unsupported container/mode and storage/edge cells remain generated skips with an explicit reason.

 Dependency provisionings are exhaustive registration recipes: scope, stored type, exposed type, exact form/resolved-type/feature cases, and registration